brevzin/cpp_proposals/3294_code_injection/code-injection.md

 Similarly, something like `format!("{SOME_MACRO(x)}")` can't work since we're not going to rerun the preprocessor during tokenization.
 But I doubt anybody would even expect that to work.

-But realistically, this would handily cover the 99% case.
+But realistically, this would handily cover the 90%, if not the 99% case.
+Not to mention could easily adopt other nice features of string interpolation that show up in other languages (like Python's `f"{x =}` which formats as `"x = 42"`) as library features.
 And, importantly, this isn't a language feature tied to `std::format`.
 It could easily be made into a library to be used by any logging framework.

 ## Alternate Syntax